patchew-project/qemu/docs/system/deprecated.rst

 the value is hexadecimal.
 That is, '0x20M' is deprecated, and should be written either as '32M' or as '0x2000000'.

+inexact sizes via scaled fractions (since 6.0)
+''''''''''''''''''''''''''''''''''''''''''''''

+Input parameters that take a size value should only use a fractional size (such as '1.5M') that will result in an exact byte value.
+The use of inexact values (such as '1.1M') that require truncation or rounding is deprecated, and you should instead consider writing your unusual size in bytes (here, '1153433' or '1153434' as desired).

 QEMU Machine Protocol (QMP) commands
 ------------------------------------